vuquangkhtn/problems-solving/interview-questions/general.md

 ### Refactoring/Code Review
 <!-- id: nHvEZ*!+FP, noteType: Basic-66869 -->

-moving code to where it most logically belongsremoving duplicate codemaking names self-documentingsplitting methods into smaller piecesre-arranging inheritance hierarchies Refactoring: clean your code
+- Move code to where it most logically belongs.
+- Remove duplicate code.
+- Make names self-documenting.
+- Split methods into smaller pieces.
+- Re-arrange inheritance hierarchies.
+Reference: Refactoring: clean your code.

 ### Code Review checklist
 <!-- id: HTyE=OQv5s, noteType: Basic-66869 -->

-Should - Try to Identify Obvious Bugs - Look for Possible Security Issues - Look for “Clever” Code - Check for Code Duplication - Check for Code following a standardized process of the team - Check Whether Names Are Descriptive Enough - Look for Possible Performance Improvements an expensive operation inside a loopexcessive allocations of objectsinefficient string concatenationsinefficient logging - Check the Presence and Quality of Tests The presence of tests: Did the author create tests for their change?The quality of tests: Do the tests created seem to effectively exercise the system under test?
-Do they follow agreed-upon best practices?Readability: Remember tests are also documentation.
-They should be simple and easy to understand.Naming: Are the tests named according to the team’s convention?
-Is it easy to understand what they’re about? - Explain Your Changes - Optional: Code Documentation Should not - Cosmetic Concerns - Manual Testing - Mismatch standardized process of the team between different members What You Need in a Code Review Checklist (& What You Don't) - LinearB
+Should:
+- Identify obvious bugs.
+- Look for possible security issues.
+- Look for “clever” code that reduces readability or maintainability.
+- Check for code duplication.
+- Check for adherence to the team’s standardized process.
+- Check whether names are descriptive enough.
+- Look for possible performance improvements (expensive operations inside loops, excessive object allocations, inefficient string concatenations, inefficient logging).
+- Check the presence and quality of tests:
+  - Presence: Did the author create tests for their change?
+  - Quality: Do the tests effectively exercise the system under test and follow best practices?
+  - Readability: Tests are documentation; they should be simple and easy to understand.
+  - Naming: Are tests named according to the team’s convention and easy to understand?
+- Explain your changes.
+- Optional: add code documentation.

+Should not:
+- Focus on cosmetic concerns.
+- Rely on manual testing alone.
+- Mismatch standardized processes between different team members.

+Reference: What You Need in a Code Review Checklist (& What You Don't) - LinearB.

 ### Test Driven Development (TDD) Cycle
 <!-- id: dL.QS0ur6j, noteType: Basic-66869 -->

-1. Add a test 2.
-Run all tests.
-The new test should fail for expected reasons 3.
-Write the simplest code that passes the new test 4.
-All tests should now pass 5.
-Refactor as needed, using tests after each refactor to ensure that functionality is preserved 6.
-Repeat from step 1 Development Cycle - Writing the tests first - Each test case fails initially
+1. Add a test.
+2. Run all tests; the new test should fail for expected reasons.
+3. Write the simplest code that passes the new test.
+4. Run all tests; they should now pass.
+5. Refactor as needed, using tests after each refactor to ensure functionality is preserved.
+6. Repeat from step 1.

+Development cycle:
+- Write tests first.
+- Each test case fails initially.

 ### What is API gateway?
 <!-- id: IL>ndQ?-Zf, noteType: Basic-66869 -->

 An API gateway is an API management tool that sits between a client and a collection of backend services.
-An API gateway acts as a reverse proxy to accept all application programming interface (API) calls, aggregate the various services required to fulfill them, and return the appropriate result.
+It acts as a reverse proxy to accept all API calls, aggregate the various services required to fulfill them, and return the appropriate result.
 When a client makes a request, the API gateway breaks it into multiple requests, routes them to the right places, produces a response, and keeps track of everything.
-What does an API gateway do? (redhat.com)
+Reference: What does an API gateway do? (redhat.com).